spack/spack/lib/spack/docs/build_systems/mesonpackage.rst

 Build system dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-At the bare minimum, packages that use the Meson build system needs ``meson`` and ```ninja``` dependencies.
+At the bare minimum, packages that use the Meson build system need ``meson`` and ```ninja``` dependencies.
 Since this is always the case, the ``MesonPackage`` base class already contains: